benradstone/wandisco-documentation-ldm/docs/operation-cli.md

 | [`filesystem show`](./command-reference.md#filesystem-show) | Get target file system details |
 | [`filesystem types`](./command-reference.md#filesystem-types) | List the types of target file systems available |

-### Define Exclusions
+## Migrate data

+### Add and remove exclusions

-Define exclusions to constrain the content migrated from a source file system.
+Define exclusions to constrain content migrated from a source file system.

-Exclusions need to be associated with migrations.
 You can do this when you create a migration, or associate exclusions with an existing migration.

+Adding exclusions to a new migration ensures the outcome is consistent with the chosen exclusions.
+Adding exclusions to an existing migration will change the future actions performed for that migration, but will not affect previously migrated content.

 | Command | Action |
 |:---|:---|